Whistleblower policy: ICPC witch-hunts no one – Chairman

 He said although the whistleblowing and whistleblower protection draft bill by AFRICMIL and other stakeholders were approved by the Federal Executive Council in December 2022, regrettably, it wasn’t passed into law before that tenure elapsed.

-He added that they were working with partners and stakeholders in the public sector to ensure that the bill was passed into law soon.
-(NAN)
+He added that they were working with partners and stakeholders in the public sector to ensure that the bill was passed into law soon

 Disclaimer